alexnm/house-moldovan-blog/src/posts/itineraries/israel-jordan.md

   <figcaption>Tel Aviv sea front.</figcaption>
 </figure>

 Tel Aviv is a modern city and is in fact the ecomonic and financial heart of the state of Israel.
 There's a laid back atmosphere in the entire city that you can't really find in other places in Israel.
 People are super relaxed and very welcoming.
-The most interesting aspect is seeing how the city was built for people with parks, pedestrian alleys and tons of places for social interaction.
+The most interesting aspect is seeing how the city was built for people: with parks, pedestrian alleys and tons of places for social interaction.

 Recommended activities: